How do I do this online learning stuff?

-Generally, students who have enrolled and paid their fees will have access to their on-line course one week prior to the beginning of the semester or term.
-Late enrollments might have access one day prior to the semester beginning.
+Generally, students who have enrolled and paid their fees will have access to their online course a few days prior to the beginning of the semester or term.
+Late enrollments might have access a day after the semester beginning.
 (Enrolling after the semester has ended makes no sense, so don't even try.)
 It is often the case that your professor has limited control as to when late enrollments are added to his or her Blackboard site.
 It generally takes 24 hours between the time the registrar's office enrolls a student in a course and the time that the student's name is available for the professor to add the student to his or her site.

 Some instructors send out welcome letters, while others provide a welcome announcement in the Blackboard site for the course.
 (Still others are grouchy and might not welcome you.)
 Students are expected to be ready to begin the course on the first day of the semester.
 Students are expected to review the syllabus for their particular course (as soon as it is available) and follow the instructions therein.

 Distance learning students often do not realize the organizational challenges involved in making a distance learning course a success - for both the student and the professor.
 One of several keys to success is following the course schedule for the completion of tasks.
 Each student has the obligation to follow the schedule in the current course syllabus.
 If you do not follow the timeline identified in the course syllabus (or adjusted by an announcement by the course instructor), please expect a penalty.
 Hey, don't say we did not warn you!

 So, what the heck is Blackboard?

 Blackboard is simply a means for faculty to organize their classes on the Web.
 To logon to Blackboard, point your browser to http://blackboard.fhsu.edu/ on the Web (notice the address does not contain www).
-You can also simply click on the link on FHSU's main Web page: http://www.fhsu.edu/ (and look for "Blackboard" in the Quicklinks area near the top of the screen).
+You can also simply click on the link on FHSU's main Web page: http://www.fhsu.edu/ (and look for "Blackboard" in the upper right).